Welcome

 Research Interests

-My primary research interests are hydrological modeling and integrating remote sensing data into models.
-Currently, I am modelling Canadian lake-dominated watersheds and calibrating the models like Raven using remote sensing data such as Landsat, Sentinel, and SWOT.
-Previously, I have been working on data assimilation into hydrodynamic modeling using satellite altimetry data.
+My primary research interests are developing earth system modeling by integrating remote sensing data into models.
+Previously, I was working on modelling Canadian lake-dominated watersheds and calibrating the models like Raven using remote sensing data such as Landsat, Sentinel, and SWOT.
+I also have been working on data assimilation into hydrodynamic modeling using satellite altimetry data.
 I am also involved in developing CaMa-Flood hydrodynamic model for a better representation of global fresh water.

 My research activity is summarized in: